reingart/pyfpdf/docs/Development.md

 # Development

-This page has summary information about developing the PyPDF library.
+This page has summary information about developing the fpdf2 library.

 [TOC]